benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q048.png)

-## Path components
+## Path segments

 An alternative to constraints on the entities and relationships along the path, are constraints on **path segment types**.
 Each path is composed of consecutive path segment.

-In a pattern, a path segment is a chain of entities and relationships, that starts and ends with an entity.
+In a pattern, a path segment type is a valid chain of entity types and relationship types, that starts and ends with an entity.
 There is an 'overlap' between successive segment types:

-- The type of the rightmost entity in one segment must be identical to the type of the leftmost entity in its successor
+- The type of the rightmost entity type of a segment must match the type of the leftmost entity in its successor
-- The type of the leftmost entity in the first segment of a path must match the type of the entity preceding the path
+- The type of the leftmost entity type in the first segment of a path must match the entity type preceding the path
-- The type of the rightmost entity in the last segment of a path must match the type of the entity following the path
+- The type of the rightmost entity type in the last segment of a path must match the entity type following the path

-A red box defines constraints on the path segment.
-It has three columns:
+A red table below the path defines constraints on the path's segments types.
+The table has three columns:

 - A constraint on th number of allowed path segments of this type along the path
-- The path segment
+- The path segment type
-- An indication if a 'mirror image' of this path segment can be used as well
+- An indication whether a 'mirror image' of this path segment is valid as well

 Here are some examples:

-_**Q56, Q57, Q58:** constraints on the count and types of the sub-paths that a path may be composed of_
+_**Q56, Q57, Q58:** constraints on path segment types_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q056.png)
 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q057.png)